camunda/camunda-docs/src/pages/meta.md

 ## Front-matter values

-Readers won't see this values, but they do feel the impacts of using front matter to add metadata to pages.
+Readers won't see these values, but they do feel the impacts of using front matter to add metadata to pages.

 Your front-matter should mirror the following structure when creating documentation: